Pasta Salad for Lunch and Dinner, Please!

 - Fresh ground pepper

-- 1 teaspoon fresh or dried oregano
+- 1 teaspoon dried oregano

 - 3 tablespoons lemon juice